 Why not host your own Wine and Paint?

 Although it might seem hard to pull off, Sweet Wine Club has put together a simple guide to help you plan your perfect party.
 Here’s our checklist for throwing your very own “Sweet Wine and Paint!”

 The first thing you want to do is find a location that fits the Wine and Paint you are envisioning.
 Think about how many people you want to have, how long you think they’ll be there, and any special arrangements you might need to make beforehand.

-One of the great things about Wine and Paints are that they can really work anywhere.
-A park near your house, a backyard, or even a garage will do if you’re concerned about weather.
-Try and pick somewhere with a lot of space relative to the amount of people you invite.
+One of the great things about Wine and Paints is that they can really work anywhere.
+A park near your house, a backyard, or even a garage will do if you’re concerned about the weather.
+Try and pick somewhere with a lot of space relative to the number of people you invite.